Hypnotherapy and hypnotherapy scripts

 A ‘one size fits all’ approach to hypnotherapy

-Perhaps you were taught to use one a single technique, protocol or model during all of your hypnotherapy sessions.
+Perhaps you were given a hypnotherapy script or taught to use one a single technique, protocol or model during all of your hypnotherapy sessions.
 Whilst this can give you a tool to work with during a hypnotherapy session, if you have to get the client to adjust to suit your ‘one size fits all’ technique or script, it can significantly limit your therapy outcome and reduce your overall effectiveness as a hypnotherapist.

 It is interesting that in some hypnosis applications, there is a focus on a standardised approach for every client/subject.
 For example, using the ‘Stanford Hypnotic Susceptibility Scale’ script when assessing suggestibility during a research activity.
 However, a counter-argument could be that this script would be more effective at truly assessing individual suggestibility if it was adapted to assess individual aspects of performance, rather than giving a standardised benchmark, comparing one person against another using a fixed measure.

-Learning a more extensive range of hypnotherapy approaches gives you a choice, meaning you can tailor your approach to suit each individual client and their specific needs.
+Learning a more extensive range of hypnotherapy approaches gives you a choice, beyond just using a hypnotherapy script, meaning you can tailor your approach to suit each individual client and their specific needs.

 Repeating the approach for subsequent sessions

-Again, having a practical understanding of a range of hypnotherapy approaches means that you won’t need to always repeat the same stuff, regardless of whether it’s working or not.
+Again, having a practical understanding of a range of hypnotherapy approaches means that you won’t need to always repeat the same stuff (or the same hypnotherapy script), regardless of whether it’s working or not.
 It’s always best to tailor every session (initial and subsequent) to suit your client and their specific needs at that stage of the therapy process.

 Totally scripted hypnotherapy sessions